lhch9550/Quantify-Course-Impact/README.md

 ## Method
 This study utilizes textual descriptions of occupations and job-related skills (n=4037) provided by Skillsfuture Singapore API, along with learning objectives and content of vocational education programs (n=13695).
 Initially, Sentence-BERT is applied to embed the descriptions of each course, occupation, and skill entity and transform them into 384-dimensional vectors.
 Subsequently, using cosine similarity with the threshold of 0.6, a bipartite network is constructed, connecting courses to occupations/skills.

-The research suggests course_impact as a novel index to
+The research suggests course_impact as a novel index to quantify the influence of individual courses as following:
 ![image](https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/104adb73-dbc6-494e-8627-3d3fe08dcdd9)

 The coverage of a course is determined by the number of occupational or skill nodes to which each course node is connected.
 Let *ki* signify the degree of course node *i* within the projected monopartite course network.
 The Course Impact Index is calculated by dividing the course's coverage by the number of connecting lines.
 This index offers a comprehensive perspective by considering both the demand (coverage) and supply (degree) simultaneously.
 Dividing the number of relevant jobs/skills(which represents the demand of the labor market) by the count of similar courses(which represents the supply from the educational market), We expect the index to offer a balanced assessment of the course's impact within the broader context of the network.